 Sliding doors offer flexible separation between rooms.

 Sliding doors can offer separation without closing off spaces completely.
 I love using them because they add flexibility and style to any open-plan area.
+If you are dealing with an outside entrance instead, there are plenty of creative ways to close off an exterior door.

 Open Shelving as Dividers